tito-spadini/titocaco.github.io/index.md

 Meanwhile, I work on several side projects which I choose to do because I believe that all scientists, on principle, should use their own knowledge to contribute to society, preferably by communicating with people outside the academic environment.
 These side projects are: a Podcast, a Medium blog, YouTube channel, multiple Facebooks pages, and some keynotes that I organize from time to time; all about **STEM** (**S**cience, **T**echnology, **E**ngineering & **M**athematics) and Education.

+I am also working on a side-project called "Café com Sinais" that started in 2018 as a typical Podcast (audio only).
+I invite students, professors, and industry professionals to talk about science, technology, engineering, education, research, academic life, professional skills, and general topics.
+Despite the main subjects listed above, guests may talk about anything they want, but Café com Sinais do not endorse their opinions and messages.
+This Podcast goes Live through Twitch, where spectators can send messages and questions  (we read them only at the end of the episode or at the end of each part).

 ## Channels and Social Media
 ### Personal
 * [Facebook](https://www.facebook.com/titospadini)